onino-js/NEAT/documentation/neat-implementation.md

 ```
 Method: Speciate a new Genome within the population
+Parameters: A collection of Species and the Genome to speciate
+Returns: The species the Genome belongs to
+Steps:

 1. For Each species of the population, pick a random representant and build a representant array